snlab/maple-doc/design/GUIArchitecture.md

 ````

 Now if we ``make install`` the web app, run maple with mininet, and go to ``http://localhost:3000/simpleFIB``, the simpleFIB extension will be displayed.

+Note that extensions do not have to conform to the AngularJS philosophy.
+Extension authors are free to use their own libraries and frameworks as seen fit, and AngularJS need only provide simple entry point to a self-contained extension app.